frederic-perez/AmE-dictionary/dictionary.md

 __Ames__ _Ames, Iowa._
 __Angeleno__ _n_ A native or inhabitant of Los Angeles.
 __Argentine__ _The pope is an Argentine._
+__Ark of the Covenant__ The Ark of the Covenant is a gold-covered wooden chest described in the Book of Exodus as containing the two stone tablets of the Ten Commandments.
 __Attn__
 __Austinites__ :two::shit:
 __B & E__ :two::shit: _Somebody did a B&E on you._